Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 !!! info ""
     See the [**Notes resource**][20] for detailed method information.

-### Organizations
+### Companies
-`:::js api.organizations`
+`:::js api.companies`

-Organizations include the name and address of the entities related to your account.
-An account may be multi-national, and support multiple organizations.
+Companies include the name and address of the entities related to your account.
+An account may be multi-national, and support multiple companies.

 !!! note "Shared Modes"
-    Organizations are shared between the *Live* and *Sandbox* modes.
+    Companies are shared between the *Live* and *Sandbox* modes.

 !!! info ""
-    See the [**Organizations resource**][21] for detailed method information.
+    See the [**Companies resource**][21] for detailed method information.

 ### Payment Cards
 `:::js api.paymentCards`